Lázně Bělohrad: Geography

 Lázně Bělohrad is located about 16 km east of Jičín and 29 km northwest of Hradec Králové.
 It lies mostly in the Jičín Uplands.
 The northern part of the municipal territory belongs to the Giant Mountains Foothills and includes the highest point of Lázně Bělohrad, the hill Čihadlo at 516 m above sea level.
 The Javorka River flows through the town.
 There are several small fishponds around the town.

 History

 The today's town was created from the settlement Nová Ves, first mentioned in 1354.
-In the 16th century, a new fortress was established nearby and was called Bělohrad after its white walls (derived from Bílý hrad, meaning "White Castle").
+In the 16th century, a new fortress was established nearby.
+The first written mention of Bělohrad is from 1557.
 In 1626–1643, it was owned by Albrecht von Wallenstein.
 During the rule of Guillaume de Lamboy, the village was settled by German colonists.
 From 1669, it was again acquired by the Waldstein family.
 In 1722, it was promoted to a market town by Charles VI, and Nová Ves became a part of Bělohrad.

 In 1871, the railway was built and Bělohrad developed rapidly.
-In 1880, the spa (lázně, now part of the town's name) was founded, and in 1885, first spa buildings were built.
+In 1880, the spa was founded, and in 1885, first spa buildings were built.